 If you end up using too much force or mistake someone’s actions as illegal, you could very easily infringe that person’s rights and find yourself in a bit of hot water.

 What is a Citizen’s Arrest?

 The concept of the citizen’s arrest has a long history in the common law of many modern western democracies, including the United States, the United Kingdom and Canada.
 In many of these countries including Canada, the UK and many American states, this common law has been codified into law.

 There is also a provision noted specifically for property owners.
-A property owner or an individual authorized by the property owner can arrest a person they find committing an offense in relation to that property, either at the time of the offense or within a reasonable time frame afterward.
+A property owner or an individual authorized by the property owner can arrest a person they find committing an offence in relation to that property, either at the time of the offence or within a reasonable time frame afterward.
 It’s important to note that proper authorities should be contacted to make the arrest if at all possible.

-This section of the code also stresses that a person arrested without warrant by members of the public should be turned over to a peace officer as soon as possible.
+This section of the code also stresses that a person arrested without a warrant by members of the public should be turned over to a peace officer as soon as possible.